schuchert/wholesaler/README.md

 mvn spring-boot:run
 ```

-Finally, point your browser to the [UI documentation](http://localhost:8080/swagger-ui.html).
+Finally, point your browser to the [Swagger UI](http://localhost:8080/swagger-ui.html).